How to Have Fun With a Household Budget

 Challenge yourself to make it fun.
 It doesn't have to be stressful.
 Here are a few examples:

-Want to make your electric budget and possibly more left over?
+Want to make your electric budget lower and possibly have more money left over each month?
 Put tape on all your light switches with them in the off position.
 See if you can function with small lamps, candles, or hurricane lamps.
-My family made a game of it and had the $ of the electric bill on a board.
+My family made a game of it and kept the cost of the electric bill on a board.
 We wanted to see how much lower we could get it.
-We each put our guess and then whoever was closest got their favorite meal made.
+We each put our guess, and then whoever was closest got their favorite meal made.
 Because we made it a game, the whole family got involved and had fun with it.

 Where can we cut back more?
 Have the family come up with ideas and see which ones work.
-The ones that do, you can give the one who suggested a prize.
-Let creativity flow.
-Your kids might come up with ideas you never even thought of.
+If one works well, you can give the person who suggested a prize.
+Let the creativity flow.
+Your kids might come up with ideas you've never even thought of.

 Make extra money to help with your budgeting.
 Kids can help too.
 Have a rummage sale.
 Take a second job.
 Clean out the garage.

 When you find success in your budgeting, reward yourself.
 Have a movie night at home or order in pizza.
 See where you can afford the reward and enjoy it.
 Don't deny yourself of everything.
-It is like in a diet.
-You'll only crave what you can't have all the more.
+It is like in a diet—you'll only crave what you can't have all the more.
+Have fun budgeting!